Amit-Sury/AI-ML-Portfolio/README.md

   - 🐛 Issue Management
     - 📝 Fetch all repository issues
     - 💬 Add comments to specific issues
+    - 🧑‍💻 Get issue Creater Info
+  - 🧠 Get detailed insights & summaries for any PR
     - 🔀 Pull Request Analysis
     - 🚦 List all open Pull Requests
-  - 🧠 Get detailed insights & summaries for any PR
     - 🗃️ Overview of files included in a PR
     - 🧑‍💻 List all PR authors
     - 🗨️ Fetch all comments inside a PR
 - **Deployment/Code Details**: [Visit GitRepoAssist-AI Page](./GitRepoAssist-AI/)
 ---